qmlnet/qmlnet/samples/hosting/README.md

 ## Purpose

-Most of the time it is easier to have .NET serve the entry point of your application (```Program.cs```).
+Most of the time, it is easier to have .NET serve the entry point of your application (```Program.cs```).
 This approach works consistently across platforms and IDEs.

-However, sometimes you need great control over how Qt is initialize on start.
+However, sometimes you need greater control over how Qt is initialized on start.
 Or, you have some C/C++ code that needs to be run before the applications stars.
 Or, you need to register custom ```QObject``` classes with QML.
+You get the idea.

-Regardless, this approachs allows you to create a Qt project in tradtional way (with .qrc files, linked libs, etc).
+Regardless, the following approach allows you to create a Qt project in tradtional way (with .qrc files, linked libs, etc) while still using ```Qml.Net```.

 ## Benefits